idrinth-api-bench/history-website/README.md

-# project-defaults
+# @idrinth/api-bench/history/ui

-These are the defaults of our projects, so make sure to use this for creating new repositories or updating existing ones.
+## Description

+This folder will contain the Web-UI for displaying and comparing historical run data.